 • Language Arts: Spelling City—I love that I can create our own spelling lists (and it’s free!), Logic of English’s Phonograms, Wet Dry Try for handwriting practice, and Articulation Station (Reed has a speech delay).

 • History: This Day in History for a quick snapshot of events of the day; Timeline Builder for building a timeline as we learn important events—this last one is clunky, but I’ve yet to find a better timeline app (and I’ve looked).
 Also, this doesn’t include random apps we’ll use here and there for specific locations (several art museums have good guide apps, for example).

-I love the little lap-sized white boards from the dollar section at Target (similar to these).
-We have one for each kiddo, great for both free drawing and for parent-led teaching activities, such as grammar exercises, sentence diagramming, handwriting practice, and math problems.
-They’re like the modern-day version of old-school slates.
+I love the little lap-sized whiteboards from the dollar section at Target (similar to these).
+We have one for each kid, great for both free-drawing and for parent-led teaching activities, such as grammar exercises, sentence diagramming, handwriting practice, and math problems.
+They’re the modern-day version of old-school slates.